All Episodes

 Want me to read it to you?

-Well, I normally don't let listeners read because they're not trained professionals, and they sometimes sound monotone, which is boring.
+Well, I normally don't let listeners read because they're not trained professionals and they sometimes sound monotone, which is boring.

-Well, I would give it a shot.
+Give it a shot.

-So maybe I'll be alright.
+So maybe I'll be okay.

 Well, okay, let's give it a shot.